Key Takeaways

 Warning Lights

-Jerky or Harsh Shifts
+Rough or Jerky Shifts

 Complete Loss of Drive

-What the Repair Involves
+What The Repair Involves

 Can You DIY?

-Difficulty Rating: 4/5
+Difficulty Rating: 5/5

 Tools Needed:

-- Engine hoist or transmission jack
+- Engine hoist or professional lifting equipment

-- Specialist pullers and alignment tools
+- Specialised gearbox alignment tools

-- Clean workshop environment
+- Clean workshop environment with adequate lighting

 Money-Saving Tips